Matthew Lloyd

 Matthew James Lloyd (born 16 April 1978) is a former professional Australian rules footballer, who played for the Essendon Football Club in the Australian Football League (AFL).

-A highly decorated full-forward, Lloyd's AFL's honours include being the eighth all-time leading goalkicker in the history of AFL/VFL, with three Coleman Medals as leading goalkicker in the league, AFL life membership, as well as winning both the Mark of the Year and Goal of the Year awards.
+A highly decorated full-forward, Lloyd's AFL's honours include being the eighth all-time leading goalkicker in the history of AFL/VFL, including three Coleman Medals as leading goalkicker in the league, AFL life membership, and winning both the Mark of the Year and Goal of the Year awards.
 Among his representative honours are five All-Australian selections, three times representing the Victoria State of Origin team, as well as twice representing Australia in International rules football.

-Lloyd has kicked over 100 goals in a season—twice.
-He also belongs to the small group of players whose first kick in the AFL resulted in a goal.
+Lloyd has kicked over 100 goals in a season twice.
+He also belongs to the relatively small group of players whose first kick in the AFL resulted in a goal.
+With 926 goals from 270 games, he holds the record for the most career goals at Essendon, including winning the leading goalkicker award 12 times—five more times than any other Bomber.
+Upon his retirement, the award was renamed the Matthew Lloyd Medal in his honour.

 Early life

 Matthew Lloyd was born in Melbourne in 1978 to parents John (a former VFL footballer who played 29 games for the Carlton Football Club from 1965–1967) and Bev Lloyd.
 The Lloyds moved to Scotland for three years because of John's work, and it was there that Matthew picked up rugby and soccer playing for his Currie club.

-Lloyd attended St Martin De Porres Parish Primary School in Avondale Heights before moving to St. Bernard's College, Melbourne.
+Lloyd attended St Martin De Porres Parish Primary School in Avondale Heights before moving to St. Bernard's College in Essendon.
+He played junior football for Avondale Heights Football Club in the Essendon District Football League.

 He supported the Fitzroy Football Club when he was young because in the first game he attended, Fitzroy player Bernie Quinlan kicked nine goals.